 This can be problematic.

 The problem is that, most likely, you aren't going to need two of most things.
-You probably aren't going to need two beds; two (or more) couches, two dinner tables, etc. It's unlikely that you are going to need to keep all of those towels and linens.
-You probably share more than a few cooking utensils and appliances in common.
-It is unlikely that you are going to have the space to accommodate all of your stuff and all of your significant others' stuff.
+You probably aren't going to need two beds, two (or more) couches, two dinner tables, etc. It's unlikely that you're going to need to keep all of those towels and linens.

-If you've sorted through all of your stuff and you are still afraid that you aren't going to have space in which to fit it all, is renting a storage unit an option?
-You can put the things you do not need immediately (seasonal clothing, holiday decorations, extra linens, knick knacks, books, etc.) there.
+If you've sorted through all of your stuff and you're still afraid that you aren't going to have space to fit everything, consider renting a storage unit.
+You can put the things you don't need now (seasonal clothing, holiday decorations, extra linens, knick-knacks, books, etc.) there.

-The easiest thing to do is to donate all of the things you will be getting rid of to charity.
-You can take clothing, kitchen ware and even sometimes furniture to charities like Goodwill or the Salvation Army.
-These deductions are tax deductible which could be really handy when it is time to file your taxes.
-Another great reason to choose this option is that a lot of charities will come and pick up the larger things that you aren't able to transport on your own.
+These donations are tax deductible, which could be handy when it's time to file your taxes.
+Another great reason to choose this option is that a lot of charities will come and pick up the larger items that you aren't able to transport on your own.

-As you have no doubt figured out by now, the act of moving in together doesn't stop simply because your stuff has been transported to your new home.
+As you have no doubt figured out by now, moving in together doesn't stop simply because your stuff has been transported to your new home.
 Now you have to unpack everything.

 Work together to find a way to unpack your (and your significant other's) things in a way that will keep the both of you happy.
 Remember, this is a home for both of you!

-Many couples believe that, because they are going to be living together, that they have to have a completely communal living space.
+Many couples think they have to have a communal living space because they'll be living together.
 This isn't true!
 In fact, not carving out a space that is just yours can actually hurt your relationship more than it will help it.

-You don't have to go so far as to claim an entire room for yourself, though if you are lucky enough to have the space to do so, go for it!
-You can start with claiming a corner of the home that is just yours.
-You can put your favorite chair in that corner, decorate it however you like and feel safe in knowing that you are the only one who will be using that space.
-Your significant other should do the same.
+You don't have to claim an entire room for yourself.
+Though if you're lucky enough to have enough space to do so, why not go for it!
+You can start with claiming a corner of the home that's just yours.
+You can put your favorite chair in that corner, decorate it however you prefer, and feel safe in knowing that you're the only one who'll be using that area.
+Your significant other should do likewise.

-Remember, just because you are living together and joining your lives that does not mean that you need to completely give up your individual identity or to do absolutely everything together all of the time.
-Sometimes you will need to have some time to yourself in a space that is just yours.
-Carving out that space when you first move in will save the both of you time and frustrations later.
+Remember, just because you're living together and joining your lives doesn't mean that you need to give up your identity or to do everything together at every moment.
+Sometimes you'll need time to yourself in a space that's just yours.
+When you move in, carving out that spot will save you both time and frustration later.

 Moving in together is very exciting!
-It can also be very stressful!
-To help the both of you get through it, it is important to be open and honest with each other.
+Yet it can be very stressful!
+To help the both of you get through it, remain open and honest with each other.
 Speak up when your partner does something that bothers you (like eating in bed, leaving dishes in the sink, not locking the door, etc).
 If you address it in the beginning, it keeps resentment from building up in the future.
 Make sure that you keep yourself open to the same thing from your partner.

-It might take some time for the two of you to figure out how to live peaceably and happily together but if you keep working at it and try to be as open and honest with each other as possible, you'll create a happy home.
-Trust us.
+It might take some time for the two of you to figure out how to live peaceably and happily together, but if you keep working at it and try to be as open and honest with each other as possible, you'll create a happy home.
+Trust in yourselves.
 You'll get there!